DevPelz/Staking/PRD.md

 ## state variables

 - struct that stores the stakers details including if auto compounding is enabled
-- struct that stores the compoundiing fee pool of the contract
+- variable that holds the total compounding_pool balance.
 - id for stakers
 - mapping of id to staker details